 By the end of its first year, the LLC had purchased 192 acres and three farmhouses, moved 180 acres into conservation easements, and shifted 122 acres out of “conventional” agriculture into organic farming practices.

-About 30 full-time jobs were provided at the farms, with economic activity rippling throughout town.
+There have been shifts in lessees (see Our Farmers, below), but about 30 full-time jobs are provided at the farms, with economic activity rippling throughout town.
 We are often told, “Your farmers are the most popular people in Copake.”

 OUR INVESTMENT STRUCTURE

 We bring together social, financial, and environmental capital to develop a community-focused approach to owning and leasing farm assets.
 Farmland Renewal, LLC’s Copake Agricultural Center (the Center) is held by a coalition of financial investors, including impact investors, foundations, farmers, and other stakeholders.
 The Center purchases farmland, infrastructure, and farmer housing, and leases those properties to experienced farmers on a long-term basis.
 The Center partners with non-profit organizations, such as local land trusts, to place conservation easements on the properties and ensure they remain in agriculture permanently.